Clinical Program

 · A criminal background check that includes records, but, after further review are not deemed to meet the definition of immoral conduct (see below)

-The existence of a criminal charges and/or record (misdemeanor or felony) does not automatically preclude candidates from admission to the program, program progression, and admission to Residency or endorsement of licensure.
+The existence of a criminal charge and/or record (misdemeanor or felony) does not automatically preclude candidates from admission to the program, program progression, and admission to Residency or endorsement of licensure.
 Each individual circumstance will be evaluated separately by the Chair of Teacher Education and the Certification Officer.

 The following offenses will result in an automatic denial of a licensure application from the Department of Public Instruction as directed in Wisconsin Statute Chapter 118 and will be dismissed from the Educator Preparation Program immediately: